What it takes to run Toucan

 - api-toucantoco.example.com -> resolves to the backend server

-Even if the frontend and the backend are hosted on the same node, we strongly recommend to use virtual hosting to expose each part on a specific URL.
+Even if the frontend and the backend are hosted on the same node, we strongly recommend to use virtual hosting to expose each part at a specific URL.

 The following requirements are not necessary to run the Toucan Toco stack.

-Please note that the Toucan Toco Docker images exposes a HTTP service which is not over SSL: incoming HTTP traffic should not be encrypted.
+Please note that the Toucan Toco Docker images expose an HTTP service, which is not over SSL: incoming HTTP traffic should not be encrypted.

-Even if it’s not mandatory we strongly recommend to set a SSL reverse proxy in front of the Toucan Toco containers to encrypt all incoming HTTP communications.
+Even if it’s not mandatory we strongly recommend setting an SSL reverse proxy ahead of the Toucan Toco containers to encrypt all incoming HTTP requests.

-Here’s an idea of implementation you can use:
+Here’s an idea of an implementation you can use:

 Thus you can only expose the HTTP port of the container to the reverse proxy according to your rules and your security policies.

-Features depending on screenshots (like the Anotate and Share) are
+Features depending on screenshots (like the Annotate and Share) are

 based on another service provided by a dedicated container called